Arendt History, Family Crest & Coats of Arms

 Early Origins of the Arendt family

 The surname Arendt was first found in Bavaria, where the family was anciently associated with the political and religious conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 The family established numerous branches as family members acquired manors and estates in surrounding regions, where they contributed to the prosperity of their society.
 The name originated in the central German regions as a variation of the southern German "Arndt" and the northern German "Arnold."

-Important Dates for the Arendt family
+Early History of the Arendt family

 This web page shows only a small excerpt of our Arendt research.
 Another 210 words (15 lines of text) covering the years 1825, 1779, 1855, 1809, 1792, 1792, 1555, 1621 and 1792 are included under the topic Early Arendt History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Ahrends, Ahrens, Arens, Ahren, Aren, Ahrren, Ahrrens, Ahrenz and many more.